Book 1: Chapter 2

 But dig a little deeper and you might be surprised at what you find.

-Then, casually picking up the object which had just recently caused the death of my attacker, I placed the thin piece of black iron back into its case.
+When I came to the object that had caused the death of my attacker, I casually picked it up the thin piece of black iron and placed it back into its case.